 The trail is pleasant but challenging, spanning 12.1 km (7.5 miles) and opening up to panoramic views of the Minas Basin and Burntcoat Head Park.
 It’s an especially awesome hike to do if you’re spending fall in the Annapolis Valley.

-Where to Eat: Best Annapolis Valley Restaurants
+Where To Eat: Best Annapolis Valley Restaurants

 Pair your Tidal Bay wine with local bites from right here in the Valley.